|

 3. The

-subrogation contact shall update the claims management system to reflect
+subrogation contact will update the claims management system to reflect whether

-subrogation contact indicates that the settlement should not proceed, the LSS
+the subrogation contact indicates that the settlement should not proceed, the

 ii.
 Disapprove